+Other notes

-2 The Queen Elizabeth II Medical Centre Amendment Act 1985 s.
+1 The Queen Elizabeth II Medical Centre Amendment Act 1985 s.
 9 reads as follows:

 9. Validation

 (1) Any moneys paid to or received by the board of the Sir Charles Gairdner Hospital before the coming into operation of this Act, which moneys arose from the development, control or management of any part of the reserve by that board and, if —